converged-computing/ensemble-operator/docs/algorithms.md

 ## Algorithms

 Note that these are off the top of my head, and can be extended (or shrunk).
 Each can (and likely will be) extended with options, but I need to implement the core structure first.
+Note that each algorithm will also define the member types (e.g., minicluster) that are supported.

 ### Structure